ivannoden/personal_site/content/posts/tmt_talk.md

 date: "2024-03-21"
 ---

-The slides for a group presentation on the top **Patterns in Prime Numbers** centering around a discussion of Bunyakovsky's Conjecture, in which we touch on Dirichlet's Theorem, Schinzel's Conjecture, the Twin Prime Conjecture and more.
+The slides for a group presentation for a general audience on the topic **Patterns in Prime Numbers** centering around a discussion of Bunyakovsky's Conjecture, in which we touch on Dirichlet's Theorem, Schinzel's Conjecture, the Twin Prime Conjecture and more.